Opportunity – Seven Mission Jobs You Haven’t Heard of

 4. Trades

 People who use their hands to build and fix things are in high demand!
 These workers use their skills to teach sustainable and affordable building techniques and help implement culturally appropriate technologies on a community level.
-As they do their jobs, they are able to share the love of God in practical ways.
+As they do their jobs, they share the love of God in practical ways.

 5. Being a family